Your Team of Collaborative Specialists

 Maral Deyrmenjian

-I believe everyone should have the right to work and earn their living free from discrimination and exploitation.
-I focus my practice on labor and employment litigation, with a special interest in employment discrimination.
+Everyone should have the right to work and earn their living free from discrimination and exploitation.
+To that end, I represent workers with civil claims involving discrimination, harassment, and retaliation, with a special interest in sexual harassment claims.

 Joined Firm